humorless/replware/content/who.md

 who: true
 ---

-**Laurence Chen | REPLWARE Platform Engineering Consultant**
+**Laurence Chen | Platform Architecture & Organizational Design Consultant**

+I help enterprises realign technology with business by designing **clear platform boundaries and operating models**, enabling technology to support growth rather than becoming a source of friction.

-I am dedicated to helping enterprises achieve true alignment between technology and business through Platform Engineering.
-I specialize in the planning and implementation of three core platforms: **Data**, **Workflow**, and **Auth**.
+My work focuses on identifying capabilities that are repeatedly built across teams—and intentionally elevating them into stable, shared platforms.
+I specialize in the planning and implementation of three core organizational platforms: **Data**, **Workflow**, and **Auth**.

-The dilemma many technical teams face is that as systems grow, maintenance costs inadvertently slow down R&D speed.
-This is often due to blurred platform boundaries and a lack of "strategic division of labor."
-Leveraging Team Topologies principles, I assist companies in:
+As systems grow, many organizations experience rising maintenance costs and slowing R&D speed.
+The root cause is often not technical complexity itself, but **unclear responsibility boundaries and a lack of strategic division of labor** across teams.

-**Implementing Standardized Infrastructure:** Deploying Modern Data Stack, Workflow Engine, and SSO to realize the principle of "Separate What and How."
+Drawing on *Team Topologies* principles, I help enterprises:

+**Define Platform Boundaries and Responsibilities**: Clarify which capabilities should remain close to business execution, and which should be centralized as shared platforms with clear ownership and interfaces.

-**Designing Platform Operating Models**: Defining platform team boundaries, evaluating requirement priorities, and establishing efficient self-service infrastructure.
+**Design Platform Operating Models**: Establish how platform teams evaluate priorities, provide self-service capabilities, and evolve sustainably without becoming approval bottlenecks.

-**Optimizing Organizational Cognitive Load:** Through a strategic division of labor, I empower stream-aligned teams to focus on business value, turning technology into an engine for growth rather than a bottleneck.
+**Reduce Organizational Cognitive Load**: Through deliberate separation of *what* from *how*, I enable business-facing teams to focus on delivering business value, while platforms provide stable, reusable foundations for the organization.